jentery/401/index.md

 ***

 Many thanks to [Mark Chen](https://markdangerchen.net/) for their suggestions, including the idea of studying dark patterns in web design, as I wrote this course outline.
-Thanks as well to [Sara Cassidy](https://www.saracassidywriter.com/) for providing her professional communications perspective with me and sharing her experiences working for the BC Ministry of Health.
+Thanks as well to [Sara Cassidy](https://www.saracassidywriter.com/) for providing me with a professional communications perspective and sharing her experiences working for the BC Ministry of Health.

 *This syllabus is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*